Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 # AlmaLinux-9 with Siesta-4.1b

-## Test AlmaLinux-9 with Siesta-4.1b ##
+## Test Linux AlmaLinux-9 with Siesta-4.1b ##

-I downloaded the software AlmaLinux-9 on the laptop and tested the code for the Siesta-4.1b code.
+As the successor of CentOS 7, I downloaded the software AlmaLinux-9 on the laptop PC, and tested the linux for the Siesta-4.1b code.
-As the successor of CentOS 7, the installation was all right with 10 GB of AlmaLinux-9.4-x86_64-dvd.iso, that was finished in 15 minutes for reboot.
+The installation was all right with AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory, and was finished in 15 minutes for reboot.

-At the beginning, I opened the gfotran by # gfortran -V, which was all right.
+At the beginning, I opened the gfotran by # gfortran -V which was necessary on AlmaLinux-9.
 I also did # pip -V.

-Then, I downloaded the Siesta-4.1b and did % tar -zxvf siesta-4.1b.tar.gz.
+Then, I downloaded the Siesta-4.1b code and did unpacked:
+% tar -zxvf siesta-4.1b.tar.gz.
 Before the Siesta code, it was necessary to install OpenBLAS and Scalapack.
 For OpenBLAS, it was straight forward after a while.
-For Scalapack, however, my installation went wrong as # make -i, since the AlmaLinux-9 showed unnecessary errors without success.
+However, for Scalapack, my installation went wrong as # make -i, since VirtalBox is used where the AlmaLinux-9 showed unnecessary errors without success.
-So, for the being, the import of ./lib/libscalapack.a was made from the CentOS 7 code.
+So for the being, the import of ./lib/libscalapack.a was made from the CentOS 7.

 The arch.make file is the following:
   .SUFFIXES: